jchanvfx/NodeGraphQt/api/html/_sources/widgets.rst.txt

 Nodes Tree
 **********

-The ``NodeTreeWidget`` is a widget for displaying all registered nodes from the node graph with this widget a user can create nodes by dragging and dropping.
+The :class:`NodeGraphQt.NodeTreeWidget` is a widget for displaying all registered nodes from the node graph with this widget a user can create nodes by dragging and dropping.

 .. image:: _images/nodes_tree.png
     :width: 300px